gtsteffaniak/snapcast-docker/README.md

 run the all-in-one docker-compose.yml file to start server and client devices running on the same device.

+Note: You may need to terminate pulseaudio daemon on the host in order to use the container.
+This can be done via `pulseaudio -k`

  Using docker-compose:
    * Update docker-compose host to match your environment
    * run `docker-compose up -d` on main directory